sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 psql -h localhost -p 5555 -d sg -U 'dev-readonly'
 ```

-> The password can be found in 1password
+> The password can be found in 1password.

 #### Application

-All code related the deployment of the application is found at [`sourcegraph/deploy-sourcegraph-scalesting`](https://github.com/sourcegraph/deploy-sourcegraph-scaletesting).
-This deployment leverages [deploy-sourcegraph-helm](https://github.com/sourcegraph/deploy-sourcegraph-helm) so some familiarity will be useful, however all configuration changes can be made in the [values.yaml](https://github.com/sourcegraph/deploy-sourcegraph-scaletesting/blob/main/helm/sourcegraph/values.yaml)
+All code related the deployment of the application is found at [`sourcegraph/deploy-sourcegraph-scaletesting`](https://github.com/sourcegraph/deploy-sourcegraph-scaletesting).
+This deployment leverages [deploy-sourcegraph-helm](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph-helm) so some familiarity will be useful, however all configuration changes can be made in the [values.yaml](https://github.com/sourcegraph/deploy-sourcegraph-scaletesting/blob/main/helm/sourcegraph/values.yaml)

-> 💡 Please note that at this stage, it is expected for you to be familiar with the various manifests defining how Sourcegraph is being deployed in Kubernetes.
+> 💡 Please note that at this stage, it is expected for you to be familiar with the various manifests defining how Sourcegraph is being deployed on Kubernetes.
 For more information about interacting with the deployment, see the [Kubernetes](../process/deployments/kubernetes.md#scaling-kubernetes-clusters) handbook page.

 ### Code hosts